Skip to main content

 1.GetCountryInfo example

 Make sure you are logged into your Dovetail demo account and navigate to the Flow Designer.
-The video below will walk you through the example and additional details or comments can be found in the guide below the video.
+The video below will walk you through this example and additional details or comments can be found in the guide below the video.

 Flow description